Ebbi53/past_projects_demos/4. Yacht Reservation System/README.md

 *Note: Due to platform restrictions and copyright issues (no longer being part of the company), I don't have access to HTML, CSS, and JavaScript scripts for demonstration.
 I can only share the PHP script I wrote.*

 *Also, the platform is for internal employees only and not for general public which is why I have attached a short recording  (GIF) for demonstration.
-If you want to have a proper look at the video, please download the **.mov** video file from above*
+If you want to have a proper look at the video, please either watch it **[here]()** or download the **.mov** video file from above*

 ---